A Sentiment Consolidation Framework for Meta-Review Generation: Abstract

 \section{Abstract}

-Modern natural language generation systems with LLMs exhibit the capability to generate a plausible summary of multiple documents; however, it is uncertain if models truly possess the ability of information consolidation to generate summaries, especially on those source documents with opinionated information.
-To make scientific sentiment summarization more grounded, we hypothesize that in peer review human meta-reviewers follow a three-layer framework of sentiment consolidation to write meta-reviews and it represents the logic of summarizing scientific sentiments in meta-review generation.
-The framework is validated via human annotation.
-Based on the framework, we propose evaluation metrics to assess the quality of generated meta-reviews, and we find that the hypothesis of the sentiment consolidation framework works out empirically when we incorporate it as prompts for LLMs to generate meta-reviews in extensive experiments.\footnote{We will release the code and annotated data at ANONYMIZED upon acceptance.}
+Modern natural language generation systems with Large Language Models (LLMs) exhibit the capability to generate a plausible summary of multiple documents; however, it is uncertain if they truly possess the capability of information consolidation to generate summaries, especially on documents with opinionated information.
+We focus on meta-review generation, a form of sentiment summarisation for the scientific domain.
+To make scientific sentiment summarization more grounded, we hypothesize that human meta-reviewers follow a three-layer framework of sentiment consolidation to write meta-reviews.
+Based on the framework, we propose novel prompting methods for LLMs to generate meta-reviews and evaluation metrics to assess the quality of generated meta-reviews.
+Our framework is validated empirically as we find that prompting LLMs based on the framework --- compared with prompting them with simple instructions --- generates better meta-reviews.\footnote{The code and annotated data are accessible at \url{https://github.com/oaimli/MetaReviewingLogic}.}